My Online Schooling is made possible by a fantastic and friendly team of professionals who are instrumental in our day-to-day operations.

 We have two offices on opposite sides of the world.
 Our team in Edinburgh looks after pupils based in the UK, Europe, Africa and the Middle East, while our Perth-based team serves pupils in Australia and across the Asia Pacific region.

 While they couldn’t be much further apart, our two offices work very closely together.
 We’re all part of one big team, sharing the same passion for teaching and the same dedication for the principles of diversity, transparency and empathy.
 Together, we work to bring the highest standards of education to your child, no matter where they are or what challenges they face.

-Our management staff are on hand throughout the school week, ready to offer support for pupils, parents or anyone interested in learning more about us.
-Meet the members of our Management Team:
+Our office staff are on hand throughout the school week, ready to offer support for pupils, parents or anyone interested in learning more about us.
+Meet the members of our Office Team:

-I’m the Director and founder of My Online Schooling, so as well as overseeing the school’s operations and curricula, I also work on its growth and development.
+I’m the founder and CEO of My Online Schooling, so as well as overseeing the school’s operations and curricula, I also work on its growth and development.

 I’m so proud of the team we’ve built, both in the UK and in Australia.
-With a great group of teaching and management staff, we’re making a real difference for children and their families.
+With a fantastic group of teaching and office staff, we’re making a real difference for children and their families.
 It’s incredibly rewarding to see the wonderful progress our pupils have made in their time with My Online Schooling.